lexicaQ/ionos-mailer/README.md

 ## 2. Feature Implementation

-### 2.1 Smart Cloud Sync & Background Architecture
+### 2.1 On-Demand Data Loading & Cost Optimization
-IONOS Mailer utilizes a modern, serverless-compatible architecture that ensures reliability even when the application frontend is closed.

-*   **Polling & Synchronization**: The application intelligently polls the database for changes.
-    *   **Live Tracker**: When the live tracking modal is open, the frontend polls the backend every 2-5 seconds to provide near real-time updates.
-    *   **Background Sync**: Every minute, the system reconciles local state with server state to ensure consistency across devices.
-    *   **Optimization**: Polling intervals are dynamic.
-They back off when the tab is inactive to save resources and Neon compute units.
+IONOS Mailer uses an aggressive cost-optimization strategy that eliminates unnecessary background activity while maintaining full functionality.

+*   **Manual Refresh Architecture**: All data fetching is explicitly triggered by user interactions, not automatic polling:
+    *   **Live Tracker**: Data loads only when you open the modal or click the "Refresh" button.
+No background polling.
+    *   **History & Drafts**: Data synchronizes only when you open the respective modal.
+    *   **Lazy Loading**: Campaign job details load only when you expand a campaign, reducing initial load times by ~90%.
+    *   **Smart Caching**: All data is cached locally (localStorage) for instant subsequent access.
-*   **External Cron Service (cron-job.org)**: The sending engine is triggered by an external cron service (cron-job.org) that calls the `/api/cron/process` endpoint every **1 minute**.
+*   **External Cron Service (cron-job.org)**: The sending engine is triggered by an external cron service (cron-job.org) that calls the `/api/cron/process` endpoint every **5 minutes** (recommended).
 This ensures emails are processed reliably without requiring the browser tab to remain open.
 *   **Draft Cloud Sync**: Seamlessly synchronize your drafts across devices.
-Start writing on your desktop and finish on your mobile device.
-Changes are intelligently merged using a server-side resolution strategy. **Drafts are encrypted at rest.**
+Drafts sync when you open the Drafts modal or click "Refresh". **Drafts are encrypted at rest.**

+**Cost Impact**: This on-demand architecture reduces Vercel compute usage by **~90%**, allowing the app to support 50+ users within the free tier instead of just 7.

 ### 2.2 Enterprise-Grade Security
 Security is architected on a "Zero-Trust" model, assuming that the database layer could be theoretically compromised.